 Not only will shareholders reap the rewards of an IBM turnaround over the next decade, but the firm also pays out a 4.2% dividend yield — a sweet reward for riding out the turbulence.
 IBM generates an impressive amount of free cash flow and its 47% payout ratio means that dividend is stable and likely to increase in the years to come.

-As of this writing, Laura Hoy was long SBUX, FB and NFLX stock.
+At the time of this writing, Laura Hoy was long SBUX, FB and NFLX stock.